-The best way to achieve your goals is to keep them somewhere you’ll see them every day.
+The best way to achieve your direct sales goals is to keep them somewhere you’ll see them every day.

 You might find that you’ll notice opportunities more easily, you might have more creative ideas for your business, you might find that you’re more focused every day.

 No, that’s not by magic…but by using your Reticular Activating System in your brain.

 You can train this Reticular Activating System and that will help you to maintain your focus and use your subconscious mind to work on your goal with you (more in this article).

 To keep your goals where you can see them every day, you can create a visionboard.
 And if you do it right, it might just be the the most valuable time you invest in your business all year!

 I’ve got some (research-based) tips for you to ensure your visionboard is more than just a collection of wishes and pictures.
 Let’s create a visionboard that actually works.

 Step 1 – Connect your vision to actions and feelings